-- A large parallel file system looks like any other file system. - But there are 10,000 or more disk drives! - This large collection of disk drives is aggregated by highly specialized hardware 248 and software. - As a result, parallel file systems might not behave how you expect them to.
+- A large parallel file system looks like any other file system. - But there are 10,000 or more disk drives! - Specialized hardware and software is used to aggregate them into a coherent whole.
+248 - Because of this internal difference, parallel 248 file systems might not behave how you expect them to.